 If the partners cannot come to a resolution on their own, it may be time to contact an attorney to discuss dissolution of the business.
 It can also be helpful to contact an attorney to consider options that may be provided in a partnership agreement.
 An agreement may provide for buying out a partner who disagrees or dissolution upon disagreement.
 Understanding these options and what may be best for you and the business is crucial to making an informed decision.

 An attorney like Steve Welle can help you create a partnership agreement which contemplates disagreements down the road or help understand your options in an existing partnership.
-Contact O’Keeffe O’Brien Lyson Foss in Fargo, North Dakota or call 701-235-8000 or 877-235-8002 to discuss your case.
+Contact O’Keeffe O’Brien Lyson Attorneys in Fargo, North Dakota or call 701-235-8000 or 877-235-8002 to discuss your case.